Section Image

 Fishing, swimming and hiking in Sidney

-Messalonskee Lake’s shoreline is largely taken up by private properties, but locals can find public lake access at Oakland Waterfront Park in the neighboring town of Oakland .
-This park has spots for swimming, picnicking and grilling and hosts summer concerts on Thursday evenings.
-There’s a boat launch leading into Messalonskee Lake at the end of Hosta Lane and a boat launch accessing the Kennebec River at the end of Recreation Drive.
+Messalonskee Lake’s shoreline is largely taken up by private properties, but residents can find public lake access at Oakland Waterfront Park in the neighboring town of Oakland .
+This park has spots for swimming, picnicking and grilling, and hosts summer concerts on Thursday evenings.
+There’s a boat launch leading into Messalonskee Lake at the end of Hosta Lane and a boat launch that provides access to the Kennebec River at the end of Recreation Drive.
 Anglers can fish for bass in both bodies of water, where they may also see loons or bald eagles.
 Meanwhile, folks playing at Sidney’s DND Disc Golf might spot deer while on the heavily wooded course.
 Hikers can pick up a few trails in the southwestern corner of town, one of which leads through the woods to Tyler Pond, another swimming and fishing area.

 New construction and 20th-century builds near Messalonskee Lake

 Homes in Sidney sit on spacious, grassy lots surrounded by trees, fields and bodies of water.
-Colonial Revivals, ranch-style and New England-style homes with gabled roofs and symmetrical designs are spaced out along low-traffic roads, granting privacy.
+Colonial Revivals, along with ranch-style and New England-style homes with gabled roofs and symmetrical designs, are spaced out along low-traffic roads, granting privacy.
 About 87% of homes are owner-occupied.
 Prices range from about $260,000 to $1 million, with views of Messalonskee Lake fetching top prices.
-The median single-family home sale price is about $470,000 and the median year built is 2007.
-Many homes were built between the 1990s and 2025.
-However, older homes built in the second half of the 20th century tend to be priced at $330,000 and under; those at the low end of the price range typically sit on one or two acres.
+The median single-family home sale price is about $470,000; many homes were built between the 1990s and 2025, and the median year of construction is 2007.
+However, older homes built in the second half of the 20th century tend to be priced at $330,000 and under.

 Students may attend RSU 18 schools